You can call us on

 The Firm installs antivirus software to detect and destroy computer viruses.

-The Firm’s operating systems are set up to receive automatic updates which includes the latest patches and security updates to cover vulnerabilities.
+The Firm’s operating systems are set up to receive automatic updates which include the latest patches and security updates to cover vulnerabilities.

 The Firm will remove any unused software and services from the devices it uses to process personal data.
 This is to reduce the number of potential vulnerabilities.